sonicsmith/cassiopeia/README.md

 ![image](/metadata/image.png)

-Mined using PoW through a SmartContract
+Mined using directly on chain through the token contract.

+This project uses code from PandoraERC404 and 0xBitcoin.

+It is compatible with the IERC918 mineable token interface.

 Deployed on Base to reduce gas costs.